brg-liuwei/ngx_kafka_module/README.md

 Nginx Kafka Module
 ====

-nginx kafka module is used to receive http post data and delivery messages to [kafka](http://kafka.apache.org/)
+Nginx kafka module is used to receive http post data and deliver messages to [kafka](http://kafka.apache.org/)

 Table of Contents
 ====